DeclarativeHub/ReactiveKit/README.md

 }
 ```

 Our new kind of signal, subject, is an observer itself that holds an array of its own observers.
-When the subject receives an event (when method `on(_:)` is called), the event is just propagated to all registered observers.
+When the subject receives an event (when the method `on(_:)` is called), the event is just propagated to all registered observers.
 Observing this subject means adding the given observer into the array of observers.

 How do we use such subject?